Funding AI for Good: A Call for Meaningful Engagement: Discussion

 \subsubsection{Funders' Support: valuing community engagement as a necessary part of AI4SG work}

 Funders can better support community engagement in AI4SG by recognizing that relationship-building is a foundational phase of the work, which often occurs before a clear project direction is even established~\cite{carroll_wild_2013, cooper_systematic_2022}.
-This phase is essential to community-collaborative approaches~\cite{cooper_systematic_2022}, and it requires project teams' routine presence that takes time and emotional labor~\cite{dearden_moving_2016}.
-Long-term relationships allow shared agendas to emerge, with community priorities guiding technology development from the start~\cite{dearden_moving_2016, carroll_wild_2013}.
+This phase is essential to community-collaborative approaches~\cite{cooper_systematic_2022}, and it requires the regular presence of project teams in meetings or other community contexts, which takes time and emotional labor~\cite{dearden_moving_2016}.
+Long-term relationships enable shared agendas to emerge, with community priorities guiding technology development from the outset~\cite{dearden_moving_2016, carroll_wild_2013}.
 One concrete step funders can take is to extend the typical AI4SG funding timeline (in our corpus: with a median of one and a half years) to accommodate this early-stage work.
 Relationship-building alone can take months~\cite{erete_method_2023} or even years~\cite{carroll_wild_2013, dearden_moving_2016}, and should be supported as a formal project phase, even prior to defining problems or solutions.
-One key challenge is determining appropriate timelines and support—whether financial or capacity-building—for this work.
-Future research in CCA could analyze researchers’ reflections (e.g.,~\cite{erete_method_2023, dearden_moving_2016, carroll_wild_2013}) to better understand the duration and nature of relationship-building across projects.
+One key challenge is determining appropriate timelines and support for this work.
+Future research in community collaborative approaches could analyze researchers’ reflections (e.g.,~\cite{erete_method_2023, dearden_moving_2016, carroll_wild_2013}) to better understand the duration and nature of relationship-building across projects.